 Case 93: Susan Snow and Bruce Nickell

 You’ve probably heard of the Chicago Tylenol murders from 1982, where seven people died after taking pills that had been laced with cyanide.
 This case was never solved, but led to stricter federal product-tampering laws.
 Four years later, the first person to be punished under these laws was Stella Nickell (pictured below).
 She and her husband Bruce were living in the Seattle, Washington area in 1986 when she murdered him using a similar method of lacing Excedrin pills with cyanide.
 Her main motive?
 The life insurance policy she had taken out on Bruce.
 Nickell also tampered with other bottles of Excedrin in the area to make it look like the Chicago case, which led to the death 40-year-old Susan Snow.
 While the story of how Nickell was eventually caught for these crimes is again fascinating, Casefile’s coverage of this case really hits home the tragedy of the innocence of these two victims because of one person’s greed.

-Subscribe to Casefile wherever you get your podcasts to listen to these amazing cases and more from the vault of true crime.
+Subscribe to Casefile wherever you get your podcasts to listen to these fascinating cases and more from the vault of true crime.